locano-uvg/command-line-clue/game/notebook.md

 Location of the crime is still unknown - the room must have been empty when it happened…

-abri el clue en el game
+- abri el clue en el game
+- fui a la escuela